acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/ref_apps/touchless_button.rst

 Touchless button
 =====================

 The purpose of the touchless button reference application is to employ the A121 sensor as a contactless button.
 This algorithm proves useful in scenarios where registering a button press is needed without physically touching a surface.
 A prime example would be in public spaces.

 Moreover, the algorithm is designed to automatically recalibrate itself when static objects obstruct the sensor, preventing prolonged and erroneous detections.
+An initial calibration of the background is performed before starting to detect button presses.
+As long as no presses are detected the background will be continuously updated.
+If a button press is detected for a long period of time (:attr:`~acconeer.exptool.a121.algo.touchless_button.ProcessorConfig.calibration_interval_s` seconds), the background will be reset since this is considered a change in the environment.
+If the initial calibration is done with something in front of the sensor, this will most likely cause false detects when removed, but the calibration will be reset and a new calibration will be performed.
+The algorithm is very dynamic to be able to adapt to changes in the environment.

 Measurement Range and Presets
 ------------------------------